PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

 .. exercise::

-   XXX Which finding would you believe to reflect the existing phenomenon: ability to decode finger-tapping sequence at p<0.05, or ability to decode ...
+   XXX If it was managed to get results at significance p<0.05, which finding would you believe to reflect the existing phenomenon: ability to decode finger-tapping sequence of the subject or of the ....

 The second peculiarity of application of statistical learning in psychological research is neural datasets which researchers are doomed to analyze.
 As we